New: We’ve just launched our in-depth career planning process.

 This means that finding out which specific opportunities that happen to be around is often more important than analysing which paths are best in general.

-It’s also much easier to compare specific opportunities as they become available, rather than paths in abstract.
+It’s also much easier to compare specific opportunities as they become available, rather than long-term paths in abstract.

 Some arguments in favour of long-term plans

 All this said, we don’t think that means you should ignore which long term options might be best, and think it’s usually a mistake not to have a long-term plan at all.
+Ideal planning involves both working forwards from your current opportunities, and working backwards from where you’d like to end up.

-This is because having some specific long-term plans in mind might help you spot cheap ways to direct your next steps in a better direction.
+This is because having some specific long-term plans in mind might help you spot low-cost ways to direct your next steps in a better direction.
 For instance, it can help you come up with better ideas for next steps, accumulate more relevant career capital, and carry out tests of potential long-term options.

 Sometimes you can avoid putting lots of time into going down a path you could confidently rule out if you thought about it more.

-In fact, we think that for people who want to maximise their impact, it’s likely more important than normal to have long-term plans, and it’s usually a mistake not to have any.
+In fact, we think that for people who want to maximise their impact, it’s likely more important than normal to have long-term plans, and usually a mistake not to have any.

 The highest-impact roles also often require other forms of specialised career capital, such as experience in particular areas of policy, or research skills in specific fields, or connections with people who work in these areas.
 (Though, as always there are exceptions: management is an important skill that seems fairly transferable, so you could focus on learning that early career and then apply it to pressing problems later.)